skalarproduktraum/phd-thesis/chapters/external-hardware.md

 ## Eye Tracking

-scenery includes support for the Pupil Labs eye tracking solution[@Kassner:2014kh]([www.pupil-labs.com](https://www.pupil-labs.com)), implemented in the class `PupilEyeTracker`.
+scenery includes support for the Pupil Labs eye tracking solution [@Kassner:2014kh]([www.pupil-labs.com](https://www.pupil-labs.com)), implemented in the class `PupilEyeTracker`.
 This class communicates with the Pupil Labs software _Pupil Capture_ or _Pupil Service_ via ZeroMQ, with msgpack data serialisation.
 Our implementation provides HMD-based screen-space and world-space calibration, reporting of the gaze positions, normals, timestamps, and confidences.

 For calibration, the user is presented with a series of points to look at, which serve to establish a connection between the eye tracker's captured direction of gaze with a screen-space or world-space position in the scene.
 For each calibration point, 80 different samples are taken to account for microsaccades, and the first 20 are discarded to exclude those samples that might still include eye movement, while the user is moving from one point to the next.
 After finishing the calibration, the user is informed of successful or unsuccessful calibration, and can repeat the calibration, if necessary.

 After successful calibration, scenery enables the developer to connect the outputs of the eye tracker (in the form of gaze normals, gaze positions, and a confidence rating) to the properties of any object.
-By default, gaze points are only output in case the confidence reaches more than 90%, leaving the decision which of the higher-confidence samples to use to the developer.
+By default, gaze points are only output in case the confidence reaches more than 80%, leaving the decision to the developer which of the higher-confidence samples to use.

 More details about eye tracking can be found in the chapter [Eye Tracking and Gaze-based Interaction], with a use case implemented in the chapter [track2track — Eye Tracking for Object Tracking in Volumetric Data].